Anaerobic Digestion Biogas

 H2S Treatment for Anaerobic Digestion Biogas

-MV Technologies hydrogen sulfide removal systems are in use to treat biogas for emissions control to beneficial end-use across all forms of biogas processes on farms, at wastewater treatment facilities and for large waste and industrial facilities.
+MV Technologies' hydrogen sulfide removal systems treat biogas for emissions control and beneficial end-use in all forms of biogas processes on farms, at wastewater treatment facilities, and at large waste and industrial facilities.

 We successfully partner with engineering firms, design & build companies, and end-users to help identify and design the right H2S removal solution for site-specific requirements from the common mixed reactor to dry anaerobic digestion to plug flow anaerobic digestion processes.

-The actual production of H2S during anaerobic digestion is a complex biological and chemical process that is highly variable across a range of applications, even within a single digester.
+The production of H2S during anaerobic digestion is a complex biological and chemical process that is highly variable across various applications, even within a single digester.

 Typical User Conditions

-H2S concentrations in biogas from anaerobic digesters can range from highs of more than 20,000 ppmv to values of less than 100 ppmv and as noted above, the fluctuations around a mean value in any given digester can be significant.
+H2S concentrations in biogas from anaerobic digesters can range from highs of more than 20,000 ppmv to values of less than 100 ppmv.
+As noted above, the fluctuations around a mean value in any given digester can be significant.
 It is the variability in concentration that is one of the peculiar and critical elements to address in the design of an H2S removal system.

 Additionally, in evaluating H2S treatment approaches, an important metric to consider is the Total Cost of Ownership (TCO).

-• Power costs – increase in pressure drop can result in increase in power costs
+• Power costs – an increase in pressure drop can result in an increase in power costs

 • Lost Revenue due to system downtime – maintenance/media changes